rvgpl/storybook-design-system-starter/README.md

 ## Storybook Design System

-A spike to try Storybook for design system docs using Storybook Addons and Styled Components
+Storybook setup for design system docs using addons and Styled Components.

+Can be used as a template.